Sholing Junior School

 What training is provided for staff supporting children with SEND?

-The teaching assistants are all trained and attend weekly meetings led by the SENCO receiving professional development in the area of SEND as well as attending relevant courses to keep their skills updated.
+The teaching assistants are all trained and attend fortnightly meetings led by the SENCO receiving professional development in the area of SEND as well as attending relevant courses to keep their skills updated.
 The team has many years of experience between them and their expertise includes

 We continually share our knowledge and expertise with each other so all develop professionally.
 Teaching staff also receive training in approaches and strategies to cater for children with a variety of needs through their regular meetings and specific courses.